revtut/go-pex/README.md

 }
 ```

-This can be applied to slices, pointers or any kind of variables.
+This can be applied to slices, pointers, maps and any kind of variables.

 ```json
 [